donguree/hal-libs-header/documentation/source/system/mmc.rst

 General Description
 ===================

-|  MMC module is to support for the block devices associated with the eMMC device.
+|  The MMC module supports the block devices associated with the eMMC device.
+This module is responsible for the followings:
-|  The main features provided are :
 - Open MMC device
 - Close MMC device
 - Set PON with short time